GridTools/gt4py/docs/functional/QuickstartGuide.md

     add(a, b, out=out)
 ```

-To add the two fields elementwise, we can execute the program we just declared.
+Executing the program like a regular Python function will sum the two fields.
 The expectation is that every cell of the resulting field will be 2+3=5.

 ```{code-cell} ipython3
 result = np_as_located_field(CellDim, KDim)(np.zeros(shape=grid_shape))